DellProSupportGse/Tools/README.md

 # Tools
   NOTE: All tools should be run from ISE as administorator unless otherwise noted.

-### Support
+### Licensing/Support
-Kindly be advised that this code is being offered as-is and Dell will not provide any support in using these tools.
-However, if you encounter any issues, we would appreciate it if you could submit them under the "Issues" section.
+We'd like to inform you that this code is freely available under the [MIT License](https://github.com/DellProSupportGse/Tools/blob/main/License) and is utilized by numerous individuals worldwide on a daily basis.
+Should you encounter any challenges, we kindly request you to submit them via the designated "Issues" section.
+Your contributions are greatly appreciated.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## Tool Box